 The government’s emergency powers restrict the right to assemble.
 Public gatherings of 10 or more persons require a government permit, and police may disband an unofficial assembly of five or more persons deemed likely to cause a disturbance of the peace.
 Permits require the approval of the minister of home affairs.
-The government routinely issued permits for annual events but has in recent years occasionally used its authority to disrupt political gatherings.
+The government routinely issued permits for annual events but has in recent years occasionally used its authority to disrupt gatherings deemed politically or otherwise sensitive.
+For example, in late January the lesbian, gay, bisexual, transgender, queer, and intersex (LGBTQI+) community reported that authorities broke up an event for lack of a permit.
 Organizers of events on sensitive topics tended to hold meetings in private rather than apply for permits or practiced self-censorship at public events.

 The law does not provide for freedom of association.
 The law requires formal groups, including religious, social, business, labor, and cultural organizations, to register with the Registrar of Societies and provide regular reports on membership and finances.
 Applicants were subject to background checks, and proposed organizations were subject to naming requirements, including for example a prohibition on names or symbols linked to triad societies (Chinese organized-crime networks).
-The government reported it accepted the majority of applications to form associations, but some new organizations reported delaying their registration applications after receiving advice that the process would be difficult.
+The government reported it accepted most applications to form associations.
 The government may suspend the activities of a registered organization if it deems such an act to be in the public interest.

 C. FREEDOM OF RELIGION